-Specifically, the MMS is implementing complaint procedures and informal alternative processes to address allegations that a shipper has been denied open and nondiscriminatory access to an OCSLA pipeline.
-The agency's action is largely in response to an appellate court ruling in 2003, which found that the Federal Energy Regulatory Commission has only limited authority to enforce open-access rules on the OCS (see Daily GPI, Oct.
+Specifically, the MMS is implementing complaint procedures and an informal alternative process to address allegations that a shipper has been denied open and nondiscriminatory access to an OCSLA pipeline.
+The agency's action is largely in response to an appellate court ruling in 2003, which found that the Federal Energy Regulatory Commission has only limited authority to enforce open-access rules on the OCS (see NGI, Oct.
 13, 2003).

-The final rule, which was published in the Federal Register (FR), applies to OCSLA pipelines only, which it defines as any oil or natural gas pipeline for which MMS has issued a permit, license, easement, right-of-way or other grant of authority under the OCSLA.
+The final rule, which was published in the Federal Register (FR), applies only to pipelines that transport oil or gas for which MMS has issued a permit, license, easement, right-of-way or other grant of authority under the OCSLA.
 The agency said it intends to defer to FERC on pipelines under the jurisdiction of the Natural Gas Act or Interstate Commerce Act.
 In its new rule, the MMS said it will presume that FERC-regulated pipelines provide open and nondiscriminatory access.

 The Interior agency did not define "open access" and "nondiscriminatory access" in the final regulation.
 Instead, "MMS prefers to approach disputes over pipeline access by using a broad 'reasonableness' standard that provides more flexibility rather than numerous rigid parameters that have only limited application," the agency said in the FR.